What is the Climate Change Act, and does it affect small business owners?

 If we don’t do anything about reducing our carbon footprint, then unfortunately:

-- Many species of animal will become extinct due to their habitats being destroyed (in wildfires etc)
+- Many species of animals will become extinct due to their habitats being destroyed (in wildfires etc)

 - Superstorms, drought and other extreme weather conditions will become the norm, resulting in poor harvests and food shortages.